Fernando del Valle: 1997–present

-In 2003 his portrait was realised by Ricarda Jaccobi protégé of Oskar Kokoschka.On the occasion of the 150th (1854–2004) Anniversary of Santa Tecla, El Salvador, Mr. del Valle was invited by former Salvadoran Ambassador Ernesto Rivas-Gallont to present 2 Concerts.
+In 2003 his portrait was realised by Ricarda Jaccobi protégé of Oskar Kokoschka.On the occasion of the 150th (1854–2004) Anniversary of Santa Tecla, El Salvador, del Valle was invited by former Salvadoran Ambassador Ernesto Rivas-Gallont to present 2 Concerts.
 A devotee of Saint Thérèse of Lisieux, the Tenor requested that the first performance take place on September 23, the feast-day of Saint Thecla, the Saint for whom the city is named.

 Since 2011, due to health issues, he does not perform in large scale staged productions, concentrating on benefit and charity events instead.

 Health

 In 1995, he was diagnosed with Type 1 diabetes when he was 31 years old, and treated at Parkland Memorial Hospital.
 Legally blind, he suffers from diabetic retinopathy, glaucoma, macular degeneration, ocular ischemic syndrome, cataracts, macular edema, diabetic cardiomyopathy and diabetic neuropathy.